 You’d think that going into a business that sells guns would be a red flag to a robber that, gee, I don’t know, the people who work there might have guns.
 Oh, and so might the people inside who don’t work there …

-Then again, criminals aren’t the smartest bunch of people, like this next winner of the Darwin award:
+Then again, criminals aren’t the smartest bunch of people.

 When people are desperate enough, though, they tend to do some stupid crap.
 Always remember that a desperate person is willing to do whatever they must to survive, to include, apparently, robbing a gun shop as well as making sure nobody is left to talk about it.

 Most gun shops have an open floor plan so the people behind the counter can see what’s going on and act appropriately.

 I know it’s hard when you’re drooling on the glass counter, but the main thing is trying to remain in a state of awareness that points out when something is wrong.

 There is actually a bank in my town that has been robbed at least three times that I can think of, maybe even more than that during the time I’ve lived here, and it’s only been 6 years.
 It’s not the only bank in town, but the others are literally right across the street from the police station, or one block away.

 Remember that anywhere large amounts of money are stored can be enticing to criminals looking for the easy way out.
 Whenever you enter a bank, it’s a good idea to get a feel for what’s going on inside by glancing around.
 If people look uptight, or are rigid there might be something out of the ordinary taking place.
 If everything seems fine, take a mental note of those in the bank, and if anyone comes inside.